code42/py42/docs/userguides/searches.md

     print(event["md5Checksum"])
 ```

-## Alert Searches
+## Search Alerts

-Conducting alert searches is very similar to file event searches.
-Much of the content for file event searches applies
+Alert searches work in a very similar way to file event searches.
-to alert searches.

 To start, import the filters and query object: